pulsar-cooperative/.github/package-template/README.md

 By forking this package we hope to allow new maintainers to work on this package as needed, without being limited by its previous [archived/unmaintained] status, helping to ensure this package stays up to date and functional for as long as possible without the huge responsibility implied by forking and maintaining this under a personal account.

-Maintenance of this package is, as the name suggests, a cooperative, with little oversight or assistance from the core Pulsar team.
-This means any issues filed should be answered and resolved by fellow members of the community, but more details are available on the [`pulsar-cooperative` Contributing Guide](https://github.com/pulsar-cooperative/.github/blob/main/CONTRIBUTING.md).
+Maintenance of this package is, as the name suggests, cooperative, with little oversight or assistance from the core Pulsar team.
+This means any issues filed should be answered and resolved by fellow members of the community.
+More details are available on the [`pulsar-cooperative` Contributing Guide](https://github.com/pulsar-cooperative/.github/blob/main/CONTRIBUTING.md).

 Thanks a ton for contributing, and the Pulsar team hopes to see you among the stars!